opflucker/NetCoreManualDI/README.md

 Example .NET Core applications (console and webapi), with onion architecture and manual dependency injection (DI).
 Instead of Pure DI technique (that suffers of poor decoupling), this solution uses Partial Function Applications ([PFA](https://en.wikipedia.org/wiki/Partial_application)) as factories when resolving dependencies.
 This ensure the same level of decoupling compared to container based DI.

 ## How it works
-The key is injecting factories of dependencies (**DI factories**) when we want to control their lifecycles.
-In this example, some DI factories are defined in class [ApplicationDomainFactories](src/ApplicationDomain/ApplicationDomainFactories.cs):
+The key element is the injection of dependency factories (**d-factories**) when we want to control their lifecycles.
+In this example, some d-factories are defined in class [ApplicationDomainFactories](src/ApplicationDomain/ApplicationDomainFactories.cs):

 ```C#
 public static class ApplicationDomainFactories